-DER Touristik programme : Germans head for distant shores in winter 2022-23
+DER Touristik programme: Germans head for distant shores in winter 2022-23

 Dining under palm trees on Sunset Key in Florida: The USA is among the top five long-haul destinations for Germans in summer.

 Bookings for long-haul holidays are taking off again in Germany, prompting DER Touristik to expand its portfolio for next winter while keeping prices largely stable despite the current surge in costs for tour operators and suppliers alike.
-With most of the world now ope
+With most of the world now open

 Jetzt Angebot wählen und weiterlesen!